TheBlackParrot/FontChanger/README.md

 `float` **WordSpacingAdjustment**
 > Increases or reduces the amount of padding between words.
 Positive values increase it, negative values decrease it.

+`float` **LineSpacingMultiplier**
+> Scales the line spacing/line height against the set default of the text element. `1.0` to use the default line spacing value.

 ## Known Issues
 Some `CurvedTextMeshPro` elements have nested components, which seems to... prevent? the font size scaling? from working? idk.
 I'll figure this out eventually.